 You want that promotion, but have you made sure that you are presenting yourself as the best candidate?
 Have you read the job description thoroughly?
 Do your experience and education match the requirements?
 Do you have other complementary skills?
 Talk to others who have held or hold the same type of position – not just the one you want – to hear what’s like in the trenches.

 Based on the questions and information gleaned from the previous point, ask yourself what else you need to do to get a promotion at work.
-Should you take a training course or gain more leadership skills at your current position?
+Should you take a training course or gain more leadership skills in your current position?
 Remember that it’s ok if your skills aren’t quite enough at the moment – you can solve that problem once you have the information you need to proceed.

 Remember the old adage: It’s not what you know but who you know.
 It’s probably a combination of both.
-However, the promotion you want may out there, but could be crouched in a corner rather than waving to you from a busy street.
+But, the promotion you want may out there, but crouched in a corner rather than waving to you from a busy street.

-The real key to how to find that promotion is to make yourself visible: join professional associations, register for online networking groups, post your resume on career sites, talk to former managers and recruiters.
+The real key to how to find that promotion is to make yourself visible: join professional associations, register for online networking groups, build your LinkedIn presence, talk to former managers and recruiters.
 The more visible you are, the better your chances are for success.

 Location, location, location:

 Let’s say you have accomplished all of the above…that still does not guarantee a promotion because they may not exist where you live.
 Are you willing to move to a growth region?
 Can you telecommute with some travel?

 You may be a hard worker and you want that promotion, but – are you capable of doing the job well?
 Do you really want the job?
 Everyone wants acknowledgment for the work they do – that’s natural.
 But is it truly a promotion you want or the recognition?
 The answer to this can help you with the final point below.

 Have a Plan B: